ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 4. New Security Group: WordPress
 5. Inbound Rules: Allow Traffic From Anywhere On Port 22 and Traffic from the Private IPv4 address of the Web Server.

-* On the Instances tab, you will see the Availabilty Zone.
+* On the Instances tab, you will see the Availabilty Zone (_i.e us-east-1c_).
 This will be used when creating Elastic Block Volumes for the Web Server Instance.

 ### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database Server EC2 Instance